-The capital of the Fund is represented by the net assets and can change significantly on a weekly basis as the Fund is subject to weekly subscriptions and redemptions at the discretion of the Directors.
-The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for holders of Class A shares and benefits for other stakeholders and to maintain a strong capital base to support the development of the investment activities of the Fund.
-The Fund's policies with respect to managing its capital risk are discussed in note 7 above.
+The capital of the Fund is represented by the net assets of the Fund.
+The amount of net assets can change significantly on a weekly basis as the Fund is subject to weekly subscriptions and redemptions at the discretion of the Directors.
+The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for holders of Class A Shares and benefits for other stakeholders and to maintain a strong capital base to support the development of the investment activities of the Fund.
+The Fund's policies with respect to managing its capital risk are discussed in Note 7 above.

-The Board of Directors and Investment Manager monitor capital on the basis of the value of net assets.
+The Board of Directors and Investment Manager monitor capital on the basis of the value of net assets of the Fund.